 Monitoring and implementing proactive risk controls are critically-essential activities for all proactive risk management practitioners.
-This is one of the core activities of the SMS.
+This is one of the core activities of SMS.
 In fact, when the FAA was drafting SMS legislation, they stated the purpose of SMS implementations as:

-The objective of Safety Management Systems (SMS) is to proactively manage safety, to identify potential hazards, to determine risk, and to implement measures that mitigate the risk.
+The objective of Safety Management Systems (SMS) is to proactively manage safety, identify potential hazards, determine risk, and implement measures that mitigate the risk.
 The FAA envisions operators being able to use all of the components of SMS to enhance a carrier’s ability to identify safety issues and spot trends before they result in a near-miss, incident, or accident.
 For this reason, the FAA is requiring carriers to develop and implement an SMS.

 Federal Register / Vol 80, No.5 (emphasis added).

 Being able to implement risk controls that are proactive requires a detailed understanding of:

 - Hazards inherent within the affected systems;

 - Dynamics and root causes of hazard risks;

 - Why hazards consequences may increase in severity in risk situations; and

 - How to properly detect manifesting hazards, avoid threats, and/or negate the severity of them.